 The Harvard University RCR course is open to all Harvard-affiliated researchers and research staff, offered two times a year (January and August).
 RCR is a highly recommended “best practices” course for those desiring to deepen their knowledge of ethical research and responsible conduct.
 It is also an excellent professional opportunity for anyone interested in furthering a career in research.
 This particular course fulfills the National Science Foundation (NSF) and National Institutes of Health (NIH) requirements for formal RCR instruction.

-The course is eight hours long, with significant researcher facilitation and administrative support, and uses discussions and case studies to examine basic ethical and regulatory requirements for conducting research.
+The course is twelve hours long, with significant researcher facilitation and administrative support, and uses discussions and case studies to examine basic ethical and regulatory requirements for conducting research.
+This course aims to:

 NIH and NSF-Specific Responsible Conduct of Research Instruction Requirements